Getting Started with Trefis

 1 - Find People - After searching for a list of people by company within the Find People section you can select View Model for any of the people appearing in the search results

 2 - People Profile - When looking at a person's profile you will be able to see a list of companies for which they have price estimates.
 You can select View Model for any of these companies

 3 - Community Section - Within the Community section for any company on Trefis, we show you a list of people that have models for that company.
 You can select View Model from here

-Currently your models are automatically shared with people in the Trefis community.
+Currently your models are automatically shared with people in the Trefis community (Trefis companies only for non Institutional Users).
 You can invite someone to Trefis to view your model using the invite feature within Find People.
 You can also use the "Share model" link when viewing your model for a company to directly e-mail a link for your model, or share with your friends on Facebook, Twitter or elsewhere.

 How do I find the Trefis forecast for a specific product or service?

 For most companies on Trefis the division names specify the product or service that is included within that division.
 In cases where the product or service that you're looking for isn't obvious from the division names, you can check the division overviews of the divisions that are most likely to include the product or service to see if we've accounted for it.
 The Trefis division overviews often list all of the products and services included in that segment.